Red Hot Chili Peppers headline Band Together 2 Bay Area for North Bay fire relief

-The Red Chili Peppers and Lukas Nelson & The Promise of Real will star at the Band Together 2 benefit concert for North Bay fire relief, the sequel to last month’s Band Together show at AT&T Park with Metallica, which raised more than $17 million.
+The Red Hot Chili Peppers and Lukas Nelson & Promise of the Real will star at the Band Together 2 benefit concert for North Bay fire relief, the sequel to last month’s Band Together show at AT&T Park with Metallica, which raised more than $17 million.

 The new concert will be held Dec.
 14 at the Bill Graham Civic Auditorium in San Francisco.
 Tickets go on sale at 10 a.m.
 Friday, Dec.
 1, at $99.50 each for general admission, and will be available at bandtogetherbayarea.org, APEConcerts.com and Ticketmaster.com.